 It is the policy of Baker Boyer National Bank to comply with the letter and spirit of all applicable federal and state consumer protection, civil rights, and fair housing laws and regulations fully and completely.
-Each lending officer and bank employee is required to be knowledgeable of the requirements of all such laws and regulations affecting his or her job responsibilities, and it is the affirmative duty of each officer and employee to carry out their responsibilities at all times in a manner that complies with the requirements of all such applicable laws and regulations.
+Each lending officer and bank employee is required to be knowledgeable of the requirements of all such laws and regulations affecting their job responsibilities, and it is the affirmative duty of each officer and employee to carry out their responsibilities at all times in a manner that complies with the requirements of all such applicable laws and regulations.

-Baker Boyer National Bank's lending policies, procedures, and practices will not in any way discriminate against any person on the basis of race, color, religion, national origin, sex, marital status, age (providing the applicant has the capacity to enter into a contract) or other prohibited basis.
+Baker Boyer National Bank's lending policies, procedures, and practices will not in any way discriminate against any person on the basis of race, color, religion, national origin, sex (which includes gender identity and sexual orientation), marital status, age (providing the applicant has the capacity to enter into a contract), disability, familial status, receipt of public assistance, or if the individual has exercised in good faith any right under the Consumer Credit Protection Act, or other prohibited basis.
 This policy of nondiscrimination covers all aspects of bank services including, in particular, the application for, consideration of, granting, servicing, and collection of extensions of credit.